pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 @objc extension NSLayoutAnchor
 ```

-And now, if you try to compile, you'll notice that our error is gone for good.
-Our extension is now ready to have some code inside and that's exactly what we're going to do now.
+And now, if you try to compile, you'll notice that our error is gone for good and with this, our extension is now ready to have some code inside

 ## Activate your constraints!